 In Morse’s words, “There’s a sense of urgency right now in this country and the district.”
 Morse certainly hopes that urgency falls on his side, but it will be the voters of the 1st district — of Springfield, Holyoke, Pittsfield, North Adams and Williamstown — who get the final say.

 Early voting is open until this Friday, Aug.
 28, and polls will be open from 7 a.m. until 8 p.m. on election day next Tuesday, Sept.
-1. In-person voting will take place at the Williamstown Elementary School; contact the town clerk ([email protected]) with any questions.
+1. In-person voting will take place at the Williamstown Elementary School; contact the town clerk ([email protected]a.gov) with any questions.